How to Start Exercising While Avoiding the Most Common Beginner Fitness Mistakes

 Create an energy deficit with diet.
 Keep the muscle with protein and strength.
 Many ways to do it, but in the end, are you eating little enough to lose weight?
 Are you forcing your body to keep muscle with strength training and protein?

-Answering those two questions still make it all happen.
+Answering those two questions will help you avoid beginner dieting mistakes like following an inflexible fad diet that makes you miserable and robs your body of energy.
 If you read anything that takes you away from those two things, you’re being, to an extent, misdirected.
 No matter what anyone tells you, good info or bad, those two things can’t be missed.

 But diet’s where *most* of your attention needs to be to see changes.